design2machine/BtlViewer/README.md

 # BtlViewer
-The viewer for btlx and btl files
+The viewer for BTLx and BTL files

+It supports the modern BTLx as well as the classic BTL format.